Wayneoween/dnd5e_story_hotdq/_posts/2019-08-29-Ches_6_through_7.md

 ---
 layout: post
-title: "Ches: 6th and 7th"
+title: 'Ches: 6th and 7th'
 author: Posmet
-excerpt: "Black Spider no more!
-Also Drakes and Kobolds."
+excerpt: Black Spider no more!
+Also Drakes and Kobolds.
 background: "/img/posts/ches.jpg"
 ---